FORGOTTEN HISTORY: Why did France give the US the Statue of Liberty?

 In the 6th arrondissement of Paris, is the Luxembourg Garden (Jardins de Luxembourg), one of the most visited parks in Paris for both tourists and locals.
 Currently owned by the French Senate, the garden was initially created by Marie de’ Medici, the widow of King Henry IV of France, at the beginning of 1612 for a new residence she constructed, the Luxembourg Palace.

 The large garden is populated with over a hundred statues, monuments, and fountains, all scattered throughout the grounds.
 On the northeast corner of the Luxembourg Gardens, one of those statues is a lesser-known replica of the Statue of Liberty which you can find near the Rue Guynemer entrance.
 The original statue commissioned by Bartholdi stood here from 1906 to 2011 but is now on display at the musée d’Orsay.
 The one currently in the gardens is a replacement approved by the French Senate.

 5- Paris: Île aux Cygnes (Isle of the swans)

-The most famous and visible replica of the statue of liberty.
+The most famous and visible replica of the statue of liberty in France.